Why Are There Diabetes Drug Lawsuits?

 What Is Diabetes?

-Diabetes is a life-long, incurable disease that causes blood sugar to rise.
-Untreated diabetes can lead to many health risks and medical problems, including cardiovascular disease.
+Insulin is required for the body to transport glucose or sugar from the bloodstream into the cells where it can be used as energy.
+Diabetes is usually considered to be a life-long, incurable disease in which insulin is not produced or does not work, and which causes blood sugar to rise.
+Untreated diabetes can lead to many health risks and medical problems, including kidney failure and cardiovascular disease.

 What Kinds of Diabetes Are There?